rjbultitude/theconditionalorchestra/README.md

 ##Plans

-Playback rate bug - try fixing using a switch in the draw loop
+Playback rate bug - seems to exist only in Chrome

+Swap dropLightSound to reversed dropSound

 Looping organ sound won't work now due to playback being handled by a callback

-Build error checker for undefined values, particularly in arp array
+Decide on program pattern - are we always passing in member vars to functions or not?

 Night time should also manage the filter frequency as it affects visibility.
 Only works with daily endpoint :[